-While the payments can cause the paying parent to tighten their budget, the financial support is necessary to maintain the well-being of the child.
+While the payments can cause the paying parent to tighten their budget, financial support is necessary to maintain the well-being of the child.

 Because the order mandating the support payments comes from the court, making any mistakes or not taking steps to protect yourself can easily lead to a world of legal hurt.

 In this issue, child support attorney’s San Diego with the Men’s Legal Center will give you a listing of common mistakes to avoid while making spousal or child support payments.

 Throughout our years of helping Californians through their divorces and during their post-divorce lives, we’ve seen many good things…and many not-so-good things.
 One of the most surefire ways to make a tough decision even tougher is to make one of these mistakes while being required to pay support.

 - Not requesting a modification.
 If you experience a life-changing event such as a loss of employment or a drastic reduction in pay, you need to speak with your divorce lawyer about filing an order of modification.
 Even if you and your ex have an agreement or understanding in place, you’re still required to pay the original support amount if there’s no court order.